Zozibini Tunzi: Miss Universe 2019

 Tunzi arrived in Atlanta, Georgia for Miss Universe 2019 in November 2019.
 She competed in the preliminaries on 6 December, and competed in the finals on 8 December at Tyler Perry Studios.
 During the competition, Tunzi advanced to the top twenty as the first semifinalist for the Africa/Asia-Pacific continental region.
 She then advanced to the top ten, then the top five, and ultimately the final three.
 By the end of the event, Tunzi was crowned Miss Universe 2019 by outgoing titleholder Catriona Gray of the Philippines, beating first runner-up Madison Anderson of Puerto Rico and second runner-up Sofía Aragón of Mexico.

-Tunzi's win is South Africa's third Miss Universe winner; she is the first black woman to win the Miss Universe title since Leila Lopes was crowned Miss Universe 2011, and the first to do so with afro-textured hair.
-With her win, 2019 became the first year that all four major United States-based pageants were won by black women; other titleholders were Nia Franklin (Miss America 2019), Kaliegh Garris (Miss Teen USA 2019), and Cheslie Kryst (Miss USA 2019).
+Tunzi's win is South Africa's third Miss Universe title; she is the first black woman to win the Miss Universe title since Leila Lopes was crowned Miss Universe 2011, and the first to do so with afro-textured hair.
+With her win, 2019 became the first year that all four major United States–based pageants were won by black women; other titleholders were Nia Franklin (Miss America 2019), Kaliegh Garris (Miss Teen USA 2019), and Cheslie Kryst (Miss USA 2019).
 Additionally, 2019 would also become the first year that black women won the two most prestigious international pageants after Toni-Ann Singh of Jamaica later won Miss World 2019.

 As Miss Universe, Tunzi lived in New York City, and took part in a number of events and appearances throughout the world.
 After winning Miss Universe, Tunzi was succeeded as Miss South Africa by her first runner-up Sasha-Lee Olivier.

 In her capacity as Miss Universe, Tunzi traveled to Sumba and Jakarta in Indonesia, various cities within the United States and her home country of South Africa.